-(b) Duty of [lower]trial court.-After a notice of appeal has been filed the judge who entered the order appealed from shall comply with [Rule]Pa.R.A.P.
+(b) Duty of lower court.-After a notice of appeal has been filed the judge who entered the order appealed from shall comply with [Rule]Pa.R.A.P.
 1925 (opinion in support of order), shall cause the official court reporter to comply with [Rule]Pa.R.A.P.
 1922 (transcription of notes of testimony) or shall otherwise settle a statement of the evidence or proceedings as prescribed by this chapter, and shall take any other action necessary to enable the clerk to assemble and transmit the record as prescribed by this rule.

 (c) Duty of clerk to transmit the record.-When the record is complete for purposes of the appeal, the clerk of the lower court shall transmit it to the prothonotary of the appellate court.
-The clerk of the lower court shall number the documents comprising the record and shall transmit with the record a list of the documents correspondingly numbered and identified with sufficient specificity to allow the parties on appeal to identify each document and whether it is marked as confidential, so as to determine whether the record on appeal is complete.
-Any Confidential Information Forms and the "Unredacted Version" of any pleadings, documents, or other legal papers where a "Redacted Version" was also filed shall be separated either physically or electronically and transmitted to the appellate court.
-Whatever is confidential shall be labeled as such.
+The clerk of the lower court shall number the documents comprising the record and shall transmit with the record a list of the documents correspondingly numbered and identified with sufficient specificity to allow the parties on appeal to identify each document and to determine whether the record on appeal is complete.
 If any case records or documents were sealed in the lower court, the list of documents comprising the record shall specifically identify such records or documents as having been sealed in the lower court.
 Documents of unusual bulk or weight and physical exhibits other than documents shall not be transmitted by the clerk unless he or she is directed to do so by a party or by the prothonotary of the appellate court.
 A party must make advance arrangements with the clerk for the transportation and receipt of exhibits of unusual bulk or weight.
 Transmission of the record is effected when the clerk of the lower court mails or otherwise forwards the record to the prothonotary of the appellate court.
 The clerk of the lower court shall indicate, by endorsement on the face of the record or otherwise, the date upon which the record is transmitted to the appellate court.